kenshinmax/kenshinmax.github.io/content/blog/aws-amplify-react-backend/index.md

 date: "2022-09-03T23:46:37.121Z"
 ---

+Creating and managing users within a React application is a fairly common use case.
+During the initial development of [Goshimmy.me](https://www.goshimmy.me) we started with a simple user management implementation but it had several moving parts and was complex to scale.
+As more users created accounnts, it was clear that our applicationn required a better and more feature rich solution.

+So earlier this year we started to research platforms that could help us with user sign-up, handling Multi-Factor Authenticationn (MFA) and solid support for React.
+AWS Amplify was at the top of the list because not only can we manage users but also leverage an entire set of backend capabilities like:

+* Authentication
+* DataStore
+* Analytics

-Creating and managing users for your application is a core part of any project.
-During initial development of Goshimmy we only had a static list of users but now with AWS Amplify we can add these capabilities with minimal effort.
-This will help focus development efforts on the core platform and not identity management.
+The reason we chose to add AWS Amplify was to help us focus on development efforts of the core platform and not identity management.
+One of the main

 In this article we will take a look at the steps to configure AWS Amplify and setup User Authentication